AtomSurf : Surface Representation for Learning on Protein Structures: Results

 In this section, we assess the performance of our proposed hybrid methods, which have the particularity of combining surface and graph representations.
 First, we use the same experimental setup and compare our \as to the previous models exclusively grounded in one representation.
 Our results are reported in the last row of Table \ref{tab:comparison}.

 Our method outperforms single modalities in all three tasks, while adhering to the \atom benchmark protocol.
 This result highlights the synergy between the two representations.
-Achieving this is noteworthy because, fist, the input features remain minimal, and second, to maintain a consistent parameter count, both the graph and surface encoders are considerably condensed.
+Achieving this is noteworthy because, first, the input features remain minimal, and second, to maintain a consistent parameter count, both the graph and surface encoders are considerably condensed.
 An interesting result is that even in the case of \text{PSR}, where surfaces do not intuitively seem relevant, the mixed model outperforms its graph counterpart with a comfortable margin.
 One possible interpretation for this result is \diff's ability to perform long-range message passing.

 In addition, we compare to popular, state-of-the-art models outside of the benchmark constraints.
 Namely, we compare against ProNet \citep{pronet} and GearNet \citep{gearnet_esm}, which are graph-based methods at the residue level, but encode the local geometry of residues as features; and to the atomic-level extension of GVP \citep{gvp}.
 Finally, we include their extension with features derived from protein language models \citep{gearnet_esm}.
 Please note that differing parameters and training procedures do not necessarily follow the protocol of the original benchmark.
 For this reason, we also include the performance of our second proposed model, \aspp, which uses all input features and more recent encoders.
+Out of fairness, we follow exactly the training protocol and problem formulation for each considered task, and use externally reported performance for all other methods.
 The results are presented in \cref{tab:benchmark}.

 Our first result is that even \as is competitive with more highly engineered approaches and outperforms them in two of the three evaluated tasks.
+It even outperforms pretrained methods on the PIP task.
 The \text{PSR} task, which is aimed at detecting non-canonical protein structures, appears to benefit methods that integrate \textit{explicit} biological insights into protein geometry, such as the computation of side-chain angles.

 Moreover, \aspp successfully results in another performance boost on this benchmark, setting a new clear state-of-the-art performance on the \text{PIP} and \text{MSP} tasks, and closing the gap on \text{PSR}.
-Importantly, our method does not include any pretraining and uses less than half the number of parameters than any other method.
+Importantly, our method does not rely on pretraining and uses less than half the number of parameters than any other method.